 Have the Right Tools

-Buying the best quality tools you can afford and maintaining them can go a long way.
+Buying the best quality tools you can afford and maintain them can go a long way.
 It is best to focus on basic tools such as gloves, pruning shears, hand trowels, spades, rakes, hoes, watering cans, and a garden hose with an adjustable nozzle.
+Before buying your tools, make sure to read some reviews on the sites like Garden Tool Shed.

 Planting flowers close to each other will increase their numbers and also reduce weeds.
 You can install rectangles of flagstone to keep them out from the reach of a lawnmower’s blade.
 You can also read books on plants or search for information online to know more about all the plants in your garden and how to take proper care of them.